alonjacovi/alonjacovi.github.io/_pages/about.md

 ### Upcoming

+* I am presenting our paper on updating task-oriented dialogue systems using post-deployment escalation logs [video](https://www.youtube.com/watch?v=_4Crv-RZWpg) on August 24 at the [KDD Converse'20](https://conversekdd20.github.io/) workshop at KDD.
 * I will be interning (remotely) at AI2's MOSAIC team, Seattle, as a research intern in Fall 2020 (October~January).

 ### News